 Welcome to Service Manager v1.0.0.
 The following application allows a user to easily start and stop services as required.
 I built this tool a few years ago when I was developing database software.
-I would have issues with a service and need to restart it.
+I would have issues with the service and need to restart it.
 It was much easier to build a program to do this instead of going into the Service MMC.
-I will be adding and updating to this applications.
+I will be adding and updating this application.

 To install IIS7 was open Control Panel -> Programs and Features -> “Turn Windows feature on or off”.
 I checked the “Internet Information Service” in the list and that was it.
 Windows installed the service without needing the disks.

 It was that easy to get the new web server up and running on my local development machine.

 I remember spending hours in the server room trying to get PHP installed on the old IIS6 machine we were running.
 I thought, I wonder how easy it will be on IIS7?
 Turns out very easy!
 Microsoft now has an installation you canÂ downloadÂ that installs PHP 5.3.13 into your IIS.

 A few things need to be done first.
 Make sure you have installed CGI.
 Windows does not do this byÂ default.